DIS-SIN/gcanalytics/README.md

 gca-scrape.py
 ```

-This will write the data files into the data/can-live/ directory of the dashboard
+This will write the data files into the data/can-live/ directory of the dashboard.
+In the live version of the dashboard we schedule a small cron job to get our data on a schedule.

 ### Building the Stylesheets